datastatistician3/SemiparametricAUC.jl/docs/src/code.md

 """
   calculate_auc_simulation(ya, yb)

-  This function takes two DataArrays `ya` and `yb` and calculates variance of predicted AUC, logit of predicted AUC, and variance of logit of predicted AUC responses passed.
+  This function takes two DataArray arguments `ya` and `yb` and calculates variance of predicted AUC, logit of predicted AUC, and variance of logit of predicted AUC responses passed.
 """